gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The `eachComponent` method on the incubating `ComponentMetadataHandler` interface has been replaced with `all`.
 - Arguments to metadata rules must now have a typed `ComponentMetadataDetails` argument as the first argument.

+### Major to incubating 'native-component' and 'jvm-component' plugins

+As we develop a new configuration and component model for Gradle, we are also developing an underlying infrastructure to allow the easy implementation of plugins supporting new platforms (native/jvm/javascript) and languages (C/C++/Java/Scala/CoffeeScript).

+This version of Gradle takes a big step in that direction, by migrating the existing component-based plugins to sit on top of this new infrastructure.
+This includes the incubating 'jvm-component' and 'java-lang' plugins, as well as all of the plugins providing support for building native applications.

+Due to this, the DSL for defining native executables and libraries has fundamentally changed.
+The `executables` and `libraries` containers have been removed, and components are now added by type to the `components` container owned by the model registry.
+Another major change is that source sets for a component are now declared directly within the component definition, instead of being configured on the `sources` block.

+Please take a look at the sample applications found in `samples/native-binaries` to get a better idea of how you may migrate your Gradle build file to the new syntax.

+Note that this functionality is a work-in-progress, and in some cases it may be preferable to remain on an earlier version of Gradle until it has stabilised.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.